Fliplet/fliplet-cli/docs/API/fliplet-core.md

 })
 ```

-The following variables are reserved for common use.
+The following variables are reserved for common use and publicly accessible.

 * `email`
 * `firstName`